 Ms. Nayak has more than 25 years of professional experience in Go-To-Market, general management and operations leadership roles at various companies.
-She currently serves as a board member at Invitae, a public high-growth genetics testing company, at LifeWorks, a tech-enabled HR services company, at Intercom, a messaging platform company, and at Infosys, a digital services and consulting company.
-Ms. Nayak is a Senior Advisor to the Boston Consulting group, a Venture Partner to 1414 Ventures, and an advisor to Plum Alley investments.
-She also advises startups on Go-To-Market.
+She currently serves as a board member at public companies Invitae (NVTA), a high-growth genetics testing company, and at Infosys (INFY), a digital services and consulting company; and also at private companies Intercom, a messaging platform company, at Urban Footprint, a sustainability analytics company.
+She also is an advisor to startups on Go-To-Market and growth, and a venture partner at 1414 Ventures, a fund investing in digital identity.
 Most recently, Ms. Nayak was Chief Operating Officer running Go-To-Market at Comfy, a real-estate tech startup.
 Prior to that role, she was Chief Operating Officer at Funding Circle, an online SMB lending marketplace.
 From 2007 to 2015, she served as Chief Operating Officer, Platform and SVP, Global Sales Development at Salesforce.com.
 Ms. Nayak has also held leadership roles at AAA, Charles Schwab and the Boston Consulting Group.
 Ms. Nayak has a passion for empowering women in the workplace.
 She is the cofounder of Neythri.org, which supports South Asian professional women.
-She was the cofounder of the Salesforce Women's

-Network initiative and she co-created and taught an MBA class, "Women in Leadership", at California State University, East Bay.
+She was the cofounder of the Salesforce Women's Network initiative and she co-created and taught an MBA class, "Women in Leadership", at California State University, East Bay.
 She writes extensively about leadership, about how to grow companies and about women in the workplace on LinkedIn.
 Ms. Nayak holds an MBA in General Management from Harvard Business School, an MS in Environmental Engineering from Cornell University and a BS in Engineering from the Indian Institute of Technology.